felixheck/bepp/README.md

 ## Introduction

-This [PDFKit](https://github.com/devongovett/pdfkit) extensions enables to render single SVG files - based on ellipses', circles, rects, paths and lines - into your document, as it is shown in the [example](#example) below.<br>
+This [PDFKit](https://github.com/devongovett/pdfkit) extensions enables to render single SVG files - based on ellipses', circles, rects, paths, polygons and lines - into your document, as it is shown in the [example](#example) below.<br>
 The plugin is implemented in ECMAScript 6.
 The development dependencies are based on `eslint` and `tape` to grant a high quality implementation.

 **bepp** is the Swabian term for *glue*.